Webtrekk/iOS-SDK-Example-App/README.md

-# Example Webtrekk iOS SDK with Unit Tests
+# Example App with the Webtrekk iOS SDK implemented (incl.
+Unit Tests)

 With this example you can: